Extrosoph/Geological-Report-Similarity-Analysis/README.md

 4. This will take time to install all nessecary libraries.

 ## WAMEX Web Scraping Script
-**Purpose:** Web_Scraping_Python.ipynb contains a script which is made to scrape Afile data from the WAMEX database.
+**Purpose:** Web_Scraping_Python.ipynb contains a script which is made to scrape 'Afile' data from the WAMEX database.

 **Requirements:**
 1. A list of A file Numbers of interest stored in an excel doc such as the example WAMEX Results.xlsx